tercemundo/groq-langchain-streamlit-aichatbot/README.md

 - NOTE THE API KEY ABOVE WILL NOT WORK FOR YOU AS I HAVE REVOKED IT.
 NEVER REVEAL YOUR API KEY TO ANYONE!

-- Click on the small browsers windows FULL SCRENN ICON, which wukk open a full browser window and you are ready to begin using Groq, Langchain and Streamlit!
+- Click on the small browsers windows FULL SCRENN ICON, which wull open a full browser window and you are ready to begin using Groq, Langchain and Streamlit!

                 I Love Github Codespaces, Groq and Streamlit!
 Amazing Products...Enjoy